 Within the anterior functional zone, we found that rACC and vmPFC showed similar patterns of co-activation while dmPFC showed a qualitatively distinct pattern. dmPFC showed strong co-activation with regions in the so called ‘mentalizing’ network known to be important for social processing , such as the tempo-parietal junction (TPJ) and the superior temporal sulcus (STS). dmPFC also showed robust co-activaiton with left inferior frontal gyrus (IFG), a region important for language processing and inhibition. rACC and vmPFC, on the other hand showed a qualitatively different pattern with robust co-activation with dorsoanterior Insula—mirroring the pattern observed in the middle functional zone.
 Both of these regions also co-activated with lpOFC, consistent with their hypothesized role in valuation.
 All three regions in this zone showed strong co-activation with subcortical regions; in particular, all three regions co-activation to a similar extent with the amygdala.
 However, rACC showed the greatest co-activation with the thalamus while vmPFC showed the strongest co-activation in all MFC with NAcc.
 The strong co-activation of these sub-regions with a variety of subcortical sites, is consistent with the hypothesis that medial PFC is generally important for the contextualization of lower-level affective signals (Roy et al., ).
+As a whole, these functional co-activation patterns suggest the three broad functional zones in MFC are likely to exhibit substantial functional differences whereas sub-regions within each zone are likely to show more fine-grained differences in functional specialization.

 Meta-analytic functional specialization

-we sought to functionally characterize the regions that we identified in medial frontal cortex. to traditional meta-analyses that investigate the whole-brain neural correlates of theoretically motivated cognitive functions selected a priori (e.g. pain and cognitive control in dorsal ACC), we .
-We used 34 derived by applying a standard topic modeling approach to the text of articles in the database (Poldrack et al., 2012), allowing us to also sidestep the difficult problem of manually defining a cognitive ontology and ensuring our analysis was as data-driven as possible (See Supplemental Table 1 for full list of derived topics).
+Next, we sought to determine if the putatively functionally separable MFC regions we identified using co-activation data exhibited differences across the wide-variety of cognitive states represented in the Neurosynth database.
+In contrast to traditional meta-analyses that investigate the whole-brain neural correlates of theoretically motivated cognitive functions selected a priori (e.g. pain and cognitive control in dorsal ACC), we used a data-driven approach that surveyed a broad range of cognitive states and identified those most strongly predictive of MFC sub-region activity.
+We used a set of 34 cognitive concepts derived by applying a standard topic modeling approach to the text of articles in the database (Poldrack et al., 2012), allowing us to also sidestep the difficult problem of manually defining a cognitive ontology and ensuring our analysis was as data-driven as possible (See Supplemental Table 1 for full list of derived topics).